 Heguanzi 鶡冠子 "Master Pheasant Cap", also written 鶴冠子, is a collection of philosophical treatises from the Warring States period 戰國 (5th cent.-221 BCE).
-In the imperial bibliography Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書, it is referred to as a Daoist writing, yet it is sometimes also called a military classic.
-Seen from the content, the book covers a wide range of topics and actually lives from many different philosophical sources, like Huang-Lao thought 黃老, the theories of Yin-Yang 陰陽 and the Five Agents 五行, Daoism, legalism, and military strategists.
-Because of its miscellaneous character it is therefore mostly included in the group of miscellaneous writings.
+In the imperial bibliography Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書, it is classified as a Daoist writing.
+Yet, it is sometimes also called a military classic.
+Seen from the content, the book covers a wide range of topics based on many different philosophical sources, like Huang-Lao thought 黃老, the theories of Yin-Yang 陰陽 and the Five Agents (wuxing 五行), Daoism, legalism, and military strategists.
+Because of its eclectic character, the Heguanzi is in most book catalogues listed in the group of miscellaneous writings.

-There is a translation into English by Carine Defoort (1997).
-The Pheasant Cap Master: a Rhetorical Reading.
+There is a translation into English by Carine Defoort.
+1997.
+The Pheasant Cap Master: A Rhetorical Reading.
 Albany: State Unversity of New York Press.

 1. | 博選 | Boxuan | Broad selection |